California State Route 271

 State Route 271 (SR 271) is a state highway in the U.S. state of California that runs along a former routing of U.S. Route 101 (US 101) in Mendocino and Humboldt counties.
 It also connects with State Route 1 just before that route's terminus with US 101 in Leggett.
 After US 101 was realigned, SR 271 was reduced to being a frontage road in discontinuous segments.
 While US 101 stays mostly in second growth redwoods, SR 271 is used as a scenic alternate through several old growth redwood groves.

 Route description

 Sign at the north end of California Route 1 showing direction of California Route 271.

+Route 271 is defined in section 571 of the California Streets and Highways Code, and that the highway is "from Route 101 near Cummings to Route 101 near the Humboldt-Mendocino county line".
+The definition includes the gap between the highway's two discontinuous segments.

 The southern portion of SR 271 begins at an interchange with US 101 in the community of Cummings.
 SR 271 winds through the forest, paralleling US 101 and intersecting it twice on its northwest journey.
 The highway eventually comes into the southern area of Leggett, where SR 271 comes to another grade-separated interchange with US 101.
 The road continues north, paralleling US 101 to the west, and passing through the Drive-Thru Tree Park.
 The southern segment of SR 271 terminates at SR 1 in Leggett.